uridolan77/asf/asf/medical/api/README_EXPORT.md

 ### Export Utilities

-The export utilities are implemented in a single module (`export_utils_consolidated.py`) to ensure consistent behavior across all export formats.
+The export utilities are implemented in a single module (`export_utils.py`) to ensure consistent behavior across all export formats.
 This module provides functions for exporting data in various formats (JSON, CSV, Excel, PDF) with consistent interfaces and error handling.

-**Note**: The original `export_utils.py` has been removed as part of the codebase consolidation effort, and all functionality has been migrated to `export_utils_consolidated.py`.
+**Note**: The export utilities have been consolidated into a single comprehensive implementation in `export_utils.py`.

 ## Usage Examples